What to see in Kerala

 Known as Calicut, the port city is famous for being the place where Vasco Da Gama landed in 1498.

 While you will still find a breath of history in its streets and alleys, Kozhikode has much more to offer!

 • This place is known for its enchanting sunsets.

 • You can also spot some dolphins at Dolphin’s Point, near the beach.

 • The sanctuary is home to 60 migrants and over a hundred native birds.

 The best place to stay in Kozhikode

-Wondering what to see in Kerala? visit Varkala beach
+What to see in Kerala visit Varkala beach

 With high cliffs and gloriously pristine sands, Varkala stands out from the rest of Kerala’s beach destinations.
 Here’s a tip for you: don’t miss the sunset on Papanasam beach!